Superbase (database): Uses

 Superbase has been used for very basic end-user tasks, but its real strength lies in the ability of relatively untrained programmers to create complex applications.
 These are typically built up over time as the need arises.
 The types of applications run the gamut from accounting systems, ERP/MRP packages, business information systems, production control systems, and similar complex products down to very basic membership list or contact management systems.

 Features

-It contains a high-speed versatile ISAM database engine and its own powerful dialect of BASIC, as well as sophisticated forms and report engines.
-It also includes powerful support for acting as the front-end for one or more SQL databases.
-Its biggest drawback is the fact that it was written to the 16-bit Windows API and was not easily portable to the 32-bit version.
-The Next Generation rewrite intended to cure that and has made the package even easier to use and more powerful.
+The software includes an ISAM database engine and a proprietary dialect of BASIC, along with integrated forms and report-generation tools.
+It can function as a frontend for one or more SQL databases.
+The original version was written for the 16-bit Windows API, which limited portability to 32-bit Windows systems.
+A subsequent "Next Generation" rewrite addressed these compatibility issues and introduced architectural changes.

 From a casual programmer's perspective, the fact that the database is not based on SQL is a significant advantage, since the level of complexity is far less and it is easier for the user to grasp the concepts of how to manage and traverse the database.

 There are numerous powerful features in the product, a few of them are: